Home Uses

 Once the salt particles reach the respiratory system, they exhibit anti-inflammatory properties that can help reduce inflammation in the bronchi, alleviating symptoms linked to conditions such as asthma and chronic bronchitis.
 The hygroscopic nature of salt allows it to absorb excess moisture and mucus from the airways, thereby helping in clearing up congestion and improving breathing.

-In conclusion, halotherapy is a natural and non-invasive treatment that uses sodium chloride aerosol to provide a range of benefits to the respiratory system and overall health.
-By regulating humidity and temperature and incorporating elements such as Himalayan salt lamps, halotherapy aims to create a therapeutic environment that promotes relaxation and well-being.
+Halotherapy is a natural and non-invasive treatment that uses sodium chloride aerosol to provide a range of benefits to the respiratory system and overall health.
+It seeks to take advantage of the anti-inflammatory, anti-bacterial and absorbent qualities of salt.